DJJo14/esp32_rmt_uart/Readme.md

 - [x] stop bits
 - [x] parity
 - [ ] psudo ram?
+- [ ] DMA?
  -[ ] make it work for not ESP_IDF_VERSION_MAJOR >= 5?
-- [ ] test with multiple uarts at the same time
+- [X] test with multiple uarts at the same time
 - [ ] use less symbols when sending (all bits after eath other that are the same can use the same symbol, with requesting data with modbus, you can use a lot less symbols)
 - [x] check if this works with modbus or other components
 - [ ] create a correct flush function
+- [ ] check function if max symbols are reached.
+- [ ] test if you can import it in you esphome yaml
+- [ ] Test Baud rate lower than 9600

 # Examples